-If you want to get the most from a day in Riga, we can highly recommend taking a walking tour.
-While you can do a walking tour of just Old Town, you can also take a walking tour to incorporate the top three Riga sights; Old Town, The Art Nouveau District and The Central Market.
+If you want to get the most from a day or even 3 days in Riga, we can highly recommend taking a walking tour.
+While you can do a walking tour of just Old Town Riga, you can also take a walking tour to incorporate the top three Riga sights; Old Town, The Art Nouveau District and The Central Market.

 Having a guide in such a fascinating city is invaluable, especially with the amount there is to see in Old Town alone.

 See the Famous Cat House of Riga

 The Cat House in Old Town is a must if for no other reason than the story behind it.

 The iconic yellow art nouveau mansion was built in the early twentieth century by a wealthy Latvian merchant.
 It so happened the building faced Riga’s Great Guild.
 The Guild oversaw the business interests of the town so it made sense the wealthy merchant would wish to become a member of the esteemed organisation.

 Unfortunately, the Guild did not agree and declined his application.
 So incensed was the merchant he commissioned two black cat statues, backs arched, tails aloft.
 He installed them on the two corners of his roof, anuses squarely facing the Guild!